Drblessing/notes/tutorials/pgp-quickstart.md

 # PGP

-## Table of Contents

-Introduction
-<br>Installing GPG
-<br>Creating a New Key Pair
-<br>Exporting Your Public Key
-<br>Sharing Your Public Key to a Keyserver
-<br>Importing Someone Else's Public Key
-<br>Encrypting a Message
-<br>Decrypting a Message
-<br>Signing a Message
-<br>Verifying a Signed Message
-<br>Conclusion and Further Resources

 ## Introduction

-Welcome to our tutorial on using the GPG Command Line Interface (CLI) to manage your PGP keys and encrypt your communication.
+Welcome to my tutorial on using the GPG Command Line Interface (CLI) to manage my PGP keys and encrypt your communication.
 In this tutorial, we will walk you through everything you need to know to get started, from installing GPG to encrypting and signing messages.
 By the end of this tutorial, you'll be able to generate your own PGP keys, share them on a keyserver, and encrypt and sign your messages.

 ## Installing GPG